SAP-archive/HANAVora-Extensions/README.md

 ### Building

-Build the distribution package with
+Build the distribution package with Maven:

 ```bash
 mvn clean package
 ```

-or, if you're in a hurry,
+You can also skip the tests by adding the appropriate switch to the command line:

 ```bash
 mvn clean package -D maven.test.skip
 ```

-Then extract the package to its target directory, e.g.
+Then extract the package to its target directory:

 ```bash
 export SAP_SPARK_HOME=$HOME/sap-spark-extensions # choose your install dir